spacemeshos/go-spacemesh/README.md

 ./go-spacemesh --grpc-server --json-server --tcp-port 7152 --config tn1.toml -d sm_data --coinbase 0x36168c60e06abbb4f5df6d1dd6a1b15655d71e75 --start-mining --post-datadir post_data
 ```

-Tip: set the post-size to the value of the post-space param in the testnet's toml file.

 3. Use the CLI wallet to check your coinbase account balance and to transact

 ---